atisharma/chasm_engine/chasm/help.md

 - **/take sparkly thing**        Add the item called 'sparkly thing' to your inventory
 - **/drop old shoes**            Remove the item called 'old shoes' to your inventory
-- **/give lantern to Sonia**     Not implemented yet, but will give the lantern in your inventory to Sonia when it is
+- **/give lantern to Sonia**     Not implemented yet, but will give the lantern in your inventory to Sonia

 - **/hint how do I escape?**     Help if you're stuck
 - **/history**                   Print your whole narrative